stoat-dev/stoat-action/docs/docs/tutorials/job-runtime.md

 # Job Runtime

-The job runtime plugin automatically collect runtime for every GitHub action, and present them in the pinned comment in pull requests.
+The job runtime plugin automatically collects runtime for every GitHub action and presents them in the static comment on pull requests.

 To enable this plugin, add a new task with the `job_runtime` plugin in your `.stoat/config.yaml` file: